cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci/content/module-1/casc.md

 10. The reason you get this error is because your **controller** has been provisioned to a different Kubernetes `namespace` than Operations Center and no agent `pod` in the `controllers` namespace will have the permissions to copy files with `kubectl` to the Operations Center `cjoc-0` `pod`.
 To fix this, you must update the ***CloudBees CI Configuration Bundle*** Pipeline Catalog template.

 {{% notice note %}}
 Provisioning controllers and agents in a different namespace than Operations Center provides additional isolation and more security for Operations Center.
+By default, when controllers are created in the same namespace as Operations Center and agents, they can provision an agent that can run the `pod` `exec` command against any other `pod` in the `namespace` - including the Operations Center's `pod`.
 {{% /notice %}}

 11. Navigate to your copy of the `pipeline-template-catalog` repository in your workshop GitHub Organization and open the `Jenkinsfile` for the ***CloudBees CI Configuration Bundle*** Pipeline Catalog template in the `templates/casc-bundle/` directory. ![casc-bundle Jenkinsfile path](casc-bundle-template-path.png?width=50pc)